SparkPost/pizza-bot/README.md

 Since we gave users their order ID, we can use that to track their order.
 Add a new plugin with some interactions for tracking so you'll know where your pizza is!

+### Send a Confirmation Email

+Send a confirmation email to your user.
+You can get their email from the Slack API, or you could have your bot ask them to type it into Slack.
+Of course you'll have to find some [service](https://developers.sparkpost.com) that could send that email for you...

 ### Set Up Hosting

 You can't run this bot off your laptop forever.
 Set up deployments to Heroku or another service.
 Heroku is great because you can run a bot for free and you can set up automatic deployments whenever you push to master.
-It's like magic when you merge a commit and it shows up in your production bot!
+It's like magic when you merge a branch and it shows up in your production bot!

-### Send a Confirmation Email

-Send a confirmation email to your user.
-You can get their email from the Slack API, or you could have your bot ask them to type it into Slack.
-Of course you'll have to find some [service](https://developers.sparkpost.com) that could send that email for you...

 ### Start Something Totally New